 Sellers may be asking for an unbelievable low offer price.
-However, a nice home in a neighborhood filled with homes with deferred mainatance, may not be worth the risk.
-Signs of an undesirable area that may impact the resale value of a home are a number of homes in disrepair.
-Potential buyers may want to explore the school ratings if they are looking to place their children in public schools, as well as investigating the general economic health of an area.
-Visit different parts of the neighborhood at various times to gain a better idea of the behaviors and traffic patterns that may impact residents.
+However, a nice home in a neighborhood filled with homes with deferred maintenance may not be worth the risk.
+Signs of an undesirable area that may impact the resale value are some homes in disrepair.
+Potential buyers may want to explore the school ratings if they are looking to place their children in public schools and investigate the general economic health of an area.
+Visit different parts of the neighborhood to gain a better idea of the behaviors and traffic patterns that may impact residents.

 Unusual Odors and More

 The use of fragrances and heavy scents while walking through a home may be a way to mask peculiar odors.
 Smells, in and of themselves, are not necessarily bad.
 That being said, strong and musky scents can be indicators of either a pest or mold problem.
 Those that detect an odd smell may also want to look for holes or cracks in the foundation or walls of the home, water damage, and signs of leaking pipes.
 More may be uncovered to a buyer when it comes time for a home inspection of the property.

 Lack of Permits